veebch/clock/README.md

       git clone https://github.com/veebch/clock
       cd clock

-If you're running the code on a Pico W and want to sync to time online
+**Only if you're running the code on a Pico W and want to sync to time online**

       mv webtime.py main.py
       mv secrets_example.py secrets.py